 Additional paid-in capital includes the premium per share paid by the subscribing shareholders for Class A and B ordinary shares which have a par value of \$0.10 each.
-It also includes share-based awards earned not yet issued.
+It also includes the earned portion of the grant-date fair value of sharebased awards that have not yet vested.